stephluooo/League-Performance-Prediction/README.md

 <iframe src="true_missing.html" width="800" height="600" frameborder="0"></iframe>

 This bar graph vshows the density of leagues when missing_url is False.
-The LPL league dominates this distribution, showing that most non-missing URLs are from the LPL league, highlighting an imbalance in data representation across leagues.
+The LPL league dominates this distribution, showing that most non-missing URLs are from the LPL league.
 <iframe src="false_missing.html" width="800" height="600" frameborder="0"></iframe>

 ### URL Missingness and League: MAR